cosmos/cosmos-sdk/docs/architecture/adr-069-unordered-account.md

 ## Abstract

-We propose a way to do replay-attack protection without enforcing the order of transactions, it don't use nonce at all.
-In this way we can support un-ordered transaction inclusion.
+We propose a way to do replay-attack protection without enforcing the order of transactions, without requiring the use of nonces.
+In this way, we can support un-ordered transaction inclusion.

 ## Context